Frequently Asked Questions

 How do I find a nearby literacy program?

-To find a literacy program in your neighborhood, go to America's Literacy Directory.
+To find a literacy program in your neighborhood, go to the National Literacy Directory.
 You can also check with a neighborhood library, community college, or city or county human services office, or contact your state's Director of Adult Education to find out about federally-funded programs.
 Contact ProLiteracy Worldwide to see if there are one-on-one volunteer tutoring programs in your area.
-If your interest is family literacy, contact the Even Start office in your state or the National Center for Family Literacy.

 How do I start an adult literacy program?